Symphony No. 3 (Brahms): Associations with the Schumanns and the Rhine

 The first movement's opening F-A♭-F motto is followed immediately by a passionato theme; a descending sequence which bears a strong resemblance to a phrase from Robert Schumann's Third Symphony, the 'Rhenish'.
 Brahms' stay in Wiesbaden (on the Rhine) during the composition of his Third Symphony may also have brought back memories of his early days in Düsseldorf in the home of Robert and Clara Schumann.
 It was there in 1853 where the young Brahms and Robert Schumann had experimented with 'musical cyphers' for Joachim's amusement.

 These associations have led some to refer to the passionato theme as the 'Rhine' theme, but the transition to the second subject includes a chord progression which includes an allusion to the 'Siren's Chorus' from Richard Wagner's Tannhäuser.
 Whether this reference was a tribute to his recently deceased rival is unknown, although Brahms' admiration of Wagner's music was no secret; he had even possessed the original Tannhäuser manuscript for a time.

 Instrumentation

 The symphony is scored for two flutes, two oboes, two clarinets in B♭ and A, two bassoons, a contrabassoon, two horns in C, two horns in F, two trumpets in F, three trombones, timpani, and strings.

+The contrabassoon, horns in F, trumpets and timpani are tacet for the 2nd and 3rd movements.
+The trombones are tacet for the 3rd movement only.

-Although Brahms commonly specified "natural" (valveless) horn tunings in his compositions (e.g., Horn in F), performances are typically delivered on modern valved French horns.
+Although Brahms commonly specified "natural" (valveless) horn tunings in his compositions (e.g., Horn in F), performances typically employ modern valved French horns.